 We are entering the holiday season!
 Holidays can be filled with joy but sometimes all those family functions can also be sad when we miss those we love or feel ignored and lonely.
-When family ignore you, it can be a difficult task to deal with the situation.
+When family ignore you, it can be a difficult task figure out why they are ignoring you and to deal with the situation.
 Being ignored brings up all different kinds of emotions.
 You might feel hurt that you’re being left out, or you might feel angry, or maybe even confused.
 In fact, you’re probably feeling all of these emotions at once.
 Don’t worry.
 You aren’t the only with a dysfunctional family!
 Here is what to do when family ignores you.

 Why Does My Family Ignore Me?

 First, the best thing to do is put some honest thought into why the family member may be ignoring you.
 This will help you be prepared for when you face them.
 It will also give you the opportunity for self-reflection and to look at things from their perspective.
 Also important to consider is how long this hurtful behavior has been going on.
 The answer to this will a clue as to why they may be ignoring you.
 If has been a long time or a short time you will also have an ideas how big or small the problem may be.

 There could be a number of reasons why family members are ignoring you.
 Perhaps you hurt or upset them in some way and they’re angry.
 They could be jealous of you so they push you away because they don’t want to be reminded of their negative emotions.
 Or maybe you’re dealing with something in your life that they don’t know how to talk to you about.